Drew-Andersen/Drew-Andersen/README.md

 <div align="center">
 <h3>Currently Workin On</h3>
 <p>
 I am currently enrolled in The AI Engineer Course 2026: The Complete AI Engineer Bootcamp through Udemy.
-I have made it through the NLP modules and am now starting the LLM modules.
+I have made it through the NLP, LLM, LangChain, and am now working on LangGraph section.
+During this course I am also working on creating an AI Question and Answering Assistant.
 </p>
 </div>